This blog has been updated to reflect Florida’s new permitless concealed carry law:

 Violating license laws, brandishing a weapon, or keeping a firearm improperly secured means you could face severe fines and even jail time.

 At Mike G Law, we see a lot of clients who are charged with weapon-related offenses.
-One of the most common questions our team hears is, “Can you carry a loaded gun in your car in Florida?”
+One of the most common questions our team hears is, “Can you keep a loaded gun in your car in Florida?”

 The answer to this is not as straightforward as it seems.
 To help eliminate some of the confusion around Florida gun laws and keeping loaded firearms in vehicles, the experts at Mike G answer your questions and explain the laws.